 Here are some of the major water falls in Uganda that you should not miss out;

 We shall just give you a glimpse, but for more specifics, always contact us.

 Sipi falls are located on the northern and western sides of the Mount Elgon in, Eastern Uganda.
-It is probably the most amazing fall views in Uganda.
-The falls are in a scattered series of beautiful cascading structures scattered distances all over the mountain.
-The Falls are a series of beautiful waterfalls formed by the Sipi River on the slopes of Mount Elgon.
-The major falls in Sipi are Simu, Sisi, Ngasire and Simba falls.
+It is probably the most amazing water falls views in Uganda.
+The water falls are in a scattered series of beautiful cascading structures scattered distances all over the mountain.
+The water falls are a series of beautiful waterfalls formed by the Sipi River on the slopes of Mount Elgon.
+The major water falls in Sipi are Simu, Sisi, Ngasire and Simba falls.
 There are other waterfalls on the mountain; Sisiyi, Bulago and Wanale.
 It is located 60km from Mbale Town on the Kapchorwa Road and 295 km from Kampala.
 The area the falls is famous for locally grown Bugisu Arabica coffee.

 It is in Rukungiri District on Kanyabaha River, Western Uganda.
 The falls are located about 65km from Kabale through Muhanga Trading Centre and 426km from Kampala City.
 The water falls drops 30-meter distance into a canyon.
 The falls provide Hydro- Electric Power to the Kisiizi Hospital.
 When travelling to the falls, you branch off at Muhanga Trading Centre on Kabale-Mbarara Highway.
 From here, you drive for 33km before reaching the falls.

 Rippon Falls are located on the northern end of the Lake Victoria along the Nile.
 The falls were previously believed to be the source of the Nile.
 The Falls functioned as a natural outlet for Lake Victoria, until in 1954 when the Owen Falls Dam was completed resulting in extending Lake Victoria and submerging Rippon Falls.